edx/jenkins-job-dsl/README.md

 # jenkins-job-dsl

-This repository conatins Jenkins Job DSL code for generating Jenkins jobs on several edx.org Jenkins servers including tools-edx-jenkins and build.testeng.edx.org.
+This repository conatins Jenkins Job DSL code for generating Jenkins jobs on several edx.org Jenkins servers including tools-edx-jenkins.
 It has a companion private repo for generating the Jobs on the edx.org Jenkins servers.
 Usage of this code without that repo may be difficult.

 ## Code Status